PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-13 17:17:15
+Last updated: 2024-04-13 17:19:46
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: A dog who bites every owner he's had can only be disciplined with a firm hand.
+Or put down. - Gustavo Fring